joindin/joindin-vm/README.md

     vagrant box repackage laravel/homestead virtualbox 7.1.0
     ```

-Then copy the resulting `package.box` file to a usb key and share it at the event as per the instructions for using the packaged box.
+Then copy the resulting `package.box` file to a USB key and share it at the event as per the instructions for using the packaged box.

 ### Using the packaged box